 Therefore, we believe that allotment of warrants by companies to promoters and then the exercising of the warrants by promoters by paying from the funds raised by pledging shareholding in the company itself is not a good practice.
 Investors should be fully aware of the dynamics that result in such situations.

-It is advsied that an investor should analyse the promoters’ shareholding of companies and understand their actual holding along with the methods used by the promoters to acquire those shares.
-Such an analysis will help the investor gain a lot of insights about the management quality of the company.
+It is advised that an investor should analyse the promoters’ shareholding of companies and understand their actual holding along with the methods used by the promoters to acquire those shares.
+Such an analysis will help the investor gain a lot of insights into the management quality of the company.

 - Why Management Assessment is the Most Critical Factor in Stock Investing?